vishalpatil0105/Don-t_Forget_anyones_birthday/README.md

 For this to work please read smtplib gmail documentation we have to do some changes in our email id in order to send email

+for this to work 24*7 please upload this files on python every where or some other flatform so that it will execute our program automatically ...

 and please provid your email and pass.

 thank u..